mndk0076/mndk0076.github.io/README.md

 The unit testing is always the first thing that should be done in order to ensure the reliability of the hardware.
 The PCB was the main board we needed to test since it was the only one that had been soldered by us.
-Most of our hardware was pre-built and needed to just be connected together.
-I was able to successfully test my PCB in the prototype lab with Vlad and all the components were working fine with no shorts or fixes required.
+Most of our hardware was pre-built and needed to just be connected together.We were able to successfully test our PCB in the prototype lab with Vlad and all the components were working fine with no shorts or fixes required.

 ### 3.1.8 Production Testing